donutdaniel/bot/README.md

 Necessary .env vars:
 PORT
 MICROSOFT_APP_ID
 MICROSOFT_APP_PASSWORD
 LUIS_URL
 API_KEY

 ### Long-term TODO:
 * Interface story (structure) creation
-* Export to some kind of app
+* Export to some kind of mobile app

 ### TODO:
-* begin exploring interfacing and export options
 * better stories
 * add support for selecting choices using buttons
+* better language understanding
-* register bot and port to facebook?
+* bot has to reset state on every new user instance
+* ability to choose story to begin with (should preload all stories on deploy? have to do it everytime a new one is added or changed)